FerreroJeremy/ln2sql/README.md

 * [In theory, all languages can be supported.](https://github.com/FerreroJeremy/ln2sql#supported-languages)

-* A grammar still parse the input sentence to generate the corresponding query structure, but now this structure is stocked in a Python class.
+* A grammar still parse the input sentence to generate the corresponding query structure, but now this structure is stocked in a Python class able to print a query structure JSON file.
 Thus, the hash map for the query generation was abandoned.
 In addition, a multi-threading implementation was adopted.

 ## SQL statements supported